kamho531/Contactslist/README.md

-Contactslist is a Django web application in which users can create, edit and delete their own contacts.
+Contactslist is a web application developed by Django web framework.
+In the application, users can create, read, update and delete their contacts each has name, email, phone number and comment.
+All contacts are stored in the Django built-in database, SQLite.